 1 teaspoon quick rising yeast

-2 cups (9 oz) white whole wheat flour or use half white, half whole wheat to weigh 9 oz
+2 cups (9 oz) all-purpose and wheat flour (use half white, half whole wheat to weigh 9 oz)

 2 tablespoons hot water

 3/4 cup Shiner, flat**